Board Certified Podiatrists | Expert Foot & Ankle Care

 • Position-dependent — worse with sitting (especially with the spine flexed, as in a car seat), prolonged standing, or lumbar forward bending; relieved by lying flat or walking

-• Unilateral — sciatica from disc herniation is almost always one-sided; bilateral toe numbness suggests a different diagnosis (peripheral neuropathy, central stenosis)
+• Unilateral — sciatica from disc herniation is almost always one-sided; bilateral toe numbness suggests a different diagnosis (peripheral complete foot neuropathy guide, central stenosis)

 • Toe numbness without swelling — swollen toes with pain suggest local joint or vascular pathology; numb toes without swelling suggest neurological cause